wrohdewald/restaround/README.rst

 =========================  ==============================================================
-RESTAROUND_PID             the process id of the calling restaround RESTAROUND_PROFILE         the name of the profile restaround was called with RESTAROUND_DRY_RUN         1 if --dry-run was given, 0 else RESTAROUND_LOGLEVEL        the given --loglevel: error, warning, info, debug
+RESTAROUND_PID             the process id of the calling restaround RESTAROUND_PROFILE         the name of the profile restaround was called with RESTAROUND_COMMAND         the name of the wanted restic command RESTAROUND_DRY_RUN         1 if --dry-run was given, 0 else RESTAROUND_LOGLEVEL        the given --loglevel: error, warning, info, debug
 =========================  ==============================================================